-Section 7.15 Jail Premium.
+Section 7.14 Jail Premium.
 Employees assigned to the Jail Health Services shall receive a rate of pay that is 15% (fifteen percent) higher than the salary range for other non-jail positions.
 The Jail Health Services rate thus becomes a "base" or "regular" rate of pay for this assignment and is included in the computation for overtime and is payable for paid leave and holiday pay.

-Section 7.16 Weekend Premium for Non-Exempt Employees.
+Section 7.15 Weekend Premium for Non-Exempt Employees.
 A weekend premium shall be paid for all hours of work on weekends at the rate of \$4.00 per hour.
 This premium shall not be included in the base rate of pay for purposes of determining paid leave benefits.
 The weekend begins with the night shift on Friday and through evening shift on Sunday.

-Section 7.17 Longevity Premium.
-In 2015 and 2016, this provision shall be modified and superseded pursuant to the terms and conditions of the COLA and Freeze for Step and Merit/Longevity Increases Memorandum of Agreement attached to this Collective Bargaining Agreement.
+Section 7.16 Longevity Premium.
 Full-time regular and part-time regular employees shall receive the following longevity premiums based upon their length of service with the Department: